-In the case of a co-authored paper, students must indicate the extent of the contributions provided by the co-authors together with evidence from the co-authors that the student has contributed the majority of work undertaken in the preparation of the article.
+In the case of a co-authored paper forming the basis of a chapter(s), students must indicate the extent of the contributions provided by the co-authors together with evidence from the co-authors that the student has contributed the majority of work undertaken in the preparation of the article.
 This statement must be signed by the supervisor and submitted as part of the Transfer and Confirmation Status.
 Co-authorship statements prepared after the Transfer of Confirmation should be approved by the GSC.